igorski/bitmappery/README.md

 performed two-way).

-All interactions that work across layers (viewport panning, layer selection by clicking on non-transparent pixels and drawing of selections) is handled by a single top level Sprite that covers the entire zCanvas area.
+All interactions that work across layers (viewport panning, layer selection by clicking on non-transparent pixels and drawing of selections) are handled by a single top level Sprite that covers the entire zCanvas area.
 This Sprite is `src/rendering/actors/interaction-pane.ts`.

 Interactions that start/end from _outside the canvas_ (for instance the opening/closing of a selection or the drawing of a brush stroke outside of the canvas area) are handled by `document-canvas.vue` where the global DOM coordinates are translated to coordinates relative to the canvas document before being forwarded to the zCanvas event handler.
 See "Rendering concepts" below for more details on screen-to-document coordinates.

-Rendering of transformations, text and filters is an asynchronous operation handled by `src/services/render-service.ts`.
+Rendering of text, filters and masks is an asynchronous operation handled by `src/services/render-service.ts`.
 The purpose of this service is to perform and cache repeated operations and eventually maintain the source bitmap represented by the LayerRenderer.
-The LayerRenderer invokes the rendering service whenever Layer content changes and manages its own cache.
+The LayerRenderer invokes the rendering service whenever Layer properties change and manages its own cache, see "Rendering pipeline" below.

 All types related to the editor are either defined in `src/definitions/editor.ts` or the more specifically named files.